 Concept & presentation – 35% of overall score

 Total points: 3-15 points per judge.
 There will be multiple judges from different backgrounds and disciplines.

 *NOTE: In the case of a tie in total points, the team with the highest innovation points will win the scholarship funds.

-We would like to thank our partners at Pittsburgh Public Schools, Carnegie Mellon University and PNC Bank for assisting us in making this program possible.
+We would like to thank our partners at Pittsburgh Public Schools, Carnegie Mellon University and our corporate partners for assisting us in making this program possible.